operasoftware/devopera/src/_extensions/branding-guidelines.md

 * Don't use any Opera trademarks or any confusingly similar marks as the name of your application or company without written permission from us.
 * You may state that your product is compatible with a Opera product by using text such as "for," "for use with" or "compatible with."
 Such as "YOUR PRODUCT compatible with Opera."
 * You can use an Opera trademark in combination with your logo, but the Opera trademark should be smaller in size than your logo.
 * If you do use an Opera trademark - give us attribution.
-"Opera is a trademark of Opera Software ASA.
+"Opera is a trademark of Opera Software AS.
 Use of the Opera trademark is subject to its Guidelines."

 For more information, see our [trademark guidelines](http://www.operasoftware.com/press/trademark).